ManuelNemirovsky/Textual-Browser/README.md

 * [termcolor](https://pypi.python.org/pypi/termcolor)
 * [turtle](http://pythonturtle.org/)

-:exclamation: Make sure that you have installed the modules that the browser uses :exclamation:
+:exclamation: Make sure that you have installed the modules :exclamation:

 *Designed by Manuel Nemirovsky*